 - confirm that communication with the modem is established as described in 3.1 Connecting the modem - turn off the power supply to the modem (or unplug the SubConn connector, but leave the serial dongle in the USB port) - set the serial port settings to 115200 bps (at the very top of LumaConf, the speed for your COM port, not the settings of the modem) - click "Firmware update".
-A new dialog opens. - switch on power to the modem (or plug it back in). - Now, an entry should appear under "Devices".
-On the right-hand side are a few options, you can ignore most of them. - make sure that under "Firmware", the entry "LUMA100 RS232 <...>" is selected - click "write Flash" - wait until the progress bar reaches 100%.
+A new dialog opens (see Figure 2). - switch on power to the modem (or plug it back in).

+- Now, an entry should appear under "Devices".
+On the right-hand side are a few options, you can ignore most of them. - for RS232 operation: make sure that under "Firmware", the entry "LUMA250LP RS232 <...>" is selected - for RS485 operation: make sure that under "Firmware", the entry "LUMA250LP RS485 <...>" is selected - click "write Flash" - wait until the progress bar reaches 100%.
 If it doesn't go through, click "Write Flash" again until it does complete. - click "Start application".
 You should now be able to connect to the modem again as described above.
 Verify that the modem settings are still correct they should carry across firmware updates in general, but bigger updates may invalidate the settings and revert to factory defaults.